 - Azure Service Health also tells about an Azure service which will be decommissioned.

 Article available here – Azure Advisor, Azure Monitor and Azure Service Health

 Azure Service Level Agreement (SLA)

 - SLA stands for Service Level Agreement.
-It is an formal agreement between service provider and customer.
+It is a formal agreement between the service provider and the customer.

 - Azure gives a service credit in case it doesn’t meet the agreed SLA.
 If < 99.95 % then 10 % amount is credited, If < 99 % then 25 % amount is credited.
 You need to submit the Sla credit request to get service credit.